-The Bath Novel Awards were founded in 2013 by Caroline Ambrose a Bath-based book columnist, public libraries campaigner, & regular chair for literary events.
-Caroline organises both the Bath Novel Award and the Bath Children’s Novel Award, working closely with writers, readers, Junior Judges, literary agent judges and hosting the twice-yearly award receptions.
-The Bath Novel Awards are sponsored by Cornerstones Literary Consultancy.
+The Bath Novel Awards were founded in 2013 by Caroline Ambrose, a Bath-based book columnist, public libraries campaigner, & literary events chair.
+Caroline organises both the Bath Novel Award and the Bath Children’s Novel Award, working closely with writers, readers, Junior Judges and literary agents judges.

 The Bath Novel Awards longlist prizes are co-sponsored by Cornerstones Literary Consultancy and Professional Writing Academy.

 The Bath Novel Awards papercut was created by Jessica Palmer whose clients include Disney Pixmar and English Heritage.
 Jessica was commissioned to design a collage which encapsulated the Bath Novel Awards and created a collage inspired by Bath Roman Baths’ Minerva sculpture and incorporating pages from vintage novels.

 “When I submitted to the Bath Novel Award, I was simply checking the last box off my list.
 I was never going to look at this manuscript again.
 And then, this happened.
 Within a week, agents began to reach out to me.”
 Abhishek Prasad, Bath Novel Award 2021 winner for Ghost Time.

 “I knew that BNA has an amazing track record for seeing listed writers go on to find agents, but somehow I hadn’t let myself believe that I would be one of them.
 There’s something truly special about BNA because of the way it’s judged.
 This win has let me know what industry professionals AND my core audience think about the book, and that is gold dust.”
 Ruth Moore, Bath Children’s Novel Award winner 2020 for The Enemy Inside